astronomer/astro-docs/ac/next/02_production-core.md

 sudo -u astro ~astro/airflow-venv/bin/pip install --extra-index-url=https://pip.astronomer.io/simple/ 'astronomer-core[postgres]==<airflow-version>'
 ```

 To install the latest patch version of Apache Airflow 2.0.0, for example, this command would be:

 ```sh
 sudo -u astro ~astro/airflow-venv/bin/pip install --extra-index-url=https://pip.astronomer.io/simple/ 'astronomer-core[postgres]==2.0.0.x'
 ```

-This command includes the `[postgres]` dependency so that all libraries needed to use Postgres are also installed.
-You can add additional dependencies such as `[redis, crypto, aws, celery]` depending on your use case.
+This command includes the optional `[postgres]` dependency so that all libraries needed to use Postgres are also installed.
+You can add additional dependencies after `postgres` in a comma-delimited list depending on your use case (for example: `[postgres, redis, crypto, aws, celery]`).

 ### E. Configure a process supervisor